After lockdown, Shanghai tries to mend fences with foreign firms | Business

 The image of China's most cosmopolitan city and its biggest business hub was badly damaged by the two-month lockdown, with countless expatriates relocating and foreign businesses warning that they are reconsidering investment plans.
 The Shanghai government plans to hold 20 meetings this month with foreign firms engaged in key industries such as automobiles, trade, semiconductors, and biomedicine, according to a report by the Jiefang Daily, a Shanghai-government-backed newspaper, on Sunday.
 The report was reposted on the Shanghai city website.

 The firms would be picked from major investment countries and regions, including the United States, Europe, Japan, and South Korea.
-The first of two meetings held so far was attended by executives from U.S. blue chips such as Procter & Gamble and Johnson & Johnson, it said.
-The second included automakers including Tesla, General Motors, and Ford.
+The first of two meetings held so far was attended by executives from U.S. blue chips such as Procter & Gamble and Johnson & Johnson, the report said.
+The second meeting included automakers Tesla, General Motors, and Ford.

-China began in early 2020 to require foreigners to obtain PU letters as part of their visa application as it dramatically tightened border controls since the start of the pandemic.
+China began in early 2020 to require foreigners to obtain PU letters as part of their visa application as it dramatically tightened border controls when the pandemic hit.
 Many firms had complained about the difficulties and long waits in obtaining the document, which impeded the hiring of foreign staff.

 The removal of this requirement was "an initiative from central government to encourage work and production resumption in Shanghai," the European Chamber said.
-The Shanghai government did not immediately respond to a request for comment on Wednesday.
+Asked for comment on Wednesday, the Shanghai government referred to remarks city official Gu Jun made at a press conference in late May, in which he acknowledged that the epidemic had impacted foreign trade and investment in the city.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)